LiorKogan/V1/README.md

 ![V1](Pictures/Q327.png)

-_**Q318:** Any dragon that Balerion froze/fired at in the three 30-day timeframes in which it froze/fired at dragons the largest number of times_
+_**Q318:** Any dragon that Balerion froze/fired at during the three 30-day timeframes during which it froze/fired at dragons the largest number of times_

 ![V1](Pictures/Q318.png)